bartkowiaktomasz/algorithmic-challenges/LeetCode/README.md

 - Start in the top-right corner and move to the left if target is smaller than the current element, else move to the bottom (or return `True` if `target` is found)

 ---
+- [x] 80.
+Remove Duplicates from Sorted Array II
+> Given an integer array nums sorted in non-decreasing order, remove some duplicates in-place such that each unique element appears at most twice.
+The relative order of the elements should be kept the same.

+- Solution: Two pass: 1.
+Mark all characters for removal (e.g. using `_`), 2.
+Use two pointers: slow `i` and fast `j` to swap `_` (pointed by `i`) with appropriate character (pointed by `j`)

+---
 - [x] 96.
 Unique Binary Search Trees
 > Given an integer `n`, return the number of structurally unique BST's (binary search trees) which has exactly `n` nodes of unique values from `1` to `n`.